 Death Penalty- YES.

 Does it conflict with my religon- NO. I interpert "Thou shalt not kill" to mean "Thou shalt not [commit] murder".
-(Found in most older translations of the bible.)"Blaming the prince of the fools should not blind anyone to the vast confederacy of fools that made him their prince" - Unknown Author______________________________________________
+(Found in most older translations of the bible.)

-"That government is best which governs the least, because its people discipline themselves." - Thomas Jefferson______________________________________________
+"That government is best which governs the least, because its people discipline themselves." - Thomas Jefferson

 “There are two ways to conquer and enslave a nation.
 One is by the sword.
-The other is by debt.†- John AdamsComment
+The other is by debt.” - John Adams

--Resistance implies Guilt-Comment
+-Resistance implies Guilt-

 I really have mixed feelings about this...

 But did anyone see the movie starship troopers?
 There is a scene with the news "a murderer was arrested today and here is his trial," cuts to a scene of a prisoner being brought before three judges, and they say guilty cuts to a scene of the lethal injection chair "the execution will be tonight at 5pm on all channels.
-Kinda coolHappy to be here proud to serve
+Kinda cool

 "Well it appears this lock does not accept american express."

-Never trust fire fighters to point out a suspect.Comment
+Never trust fire fighters to point out a suspect.

 MR300x250 Tablet